epics-modules/lua/docs/luascriptRecord.rst

 The read parameters for the luascript record consist of 20 input links:
 10 to numeric fields (INPA -> A, INPB -> B, . . .
 INPJ -> J); and 10 to
-string fields (INAA -> AA, INBB -> BB, ...INJJ -> JJ).
+non-numeric fields (INAA -> AA, INBB -> BB, ...INJJ -> JJ).
 The fields can be database links, channel access links, or constants.
 If they are links, they must specify another record's field.
 If they are constants, they will be initialized with the value they are configured with and can be changed via ``dbPuts``.
-These fields cannot be hardware addresses.
+Non-numeric input links check the field type of the link provided and fetch data as either strings or as an array of values.

 In addition, the luascript record contains the fields INAV, INBV, . . .
 INJV, which indicate the status of the links to numeric fields, and the fields IAAV, IBBV, . . .
 IJJV, which indicate the status of the links to string fields.
 These fields indicate whether or not the specified PV was found and a link to it established.
 See `Section 5, Operator Display Parameters <#MARKER-9-2>`__ for an explanation of these fields.

-From most types of PV's, the luascript record's string input links fetch data as strings, and depend on EPICS to convert a PV's native value to string.
-But when a luascript record's string input link names a PV whose data type is an array of DBF_CHAR or DBF_UCHAR, the record fetches up to 39 array elements from the array in their native form, translates the result using epicsStrSnPrintEscaped(), and truncates the result to fit into a 40-character string.

  See the EPICS Record Reference Manual for information on how to specify database links.